 - Before performing these checks, familiarize yourself with the starting, operating, and shutdown procedures in Section 5 of this manual.
 Also, know the safety rules given in Section 1 of this manual. - (1) Test warning devices, horn, light, and other safety equipment and accessories. - (2) Start the engine and be sure all controls and systems operate freely and return to neutral properly.
-Check the: - 1 Gauges, meters, and indicator lights - 2 Service brakes, inching pedal, and parking brake - 3 Hydraulic controls: lift, tilt, and auxiliary (If installed) - 4 Accelerator pedal - (5) Gear selector lever - 6 Steering system - 1 Lift mechanism and any attachments.
+Check the: - 1 Gauges, meters, and indicator lights - 2 Service brakes, inching pedal, and parking brakes - 3 Hydraulic controls: lift, tilt, and auxiliary (If installed) - 4 Accelerator - 5 Directional control - 6 Steering system - 1 Lift mechanism and any attachments.